ros2/rmw_cyclonedds/shared_memory_support.md

 ros2 run demo_nodes_cpp listener
 ```

-If the Shared Memory configration was successfully activated and recognized, you should get some output containing
+If the Shared Memory configuration was successfully activated and recognized, you should get some output containing

 ```console
 [Warning]: RouDi not found - waiting